puppetlabs/provision/README.md

 ## Development

 Testing/development/debugging it is better to use ruby directly, you will need to pass the json parameters.
+Depending on how you are running (using a puppet file or as part of a puppet_litmus).
+The dependcies of provision will need to be availible.
+See the setup section above.

 ```
-# windows
+# powershell
  echo '{ "platform": "ubuntu-1604-x86_64", "action": "provision", "inventory": "c:\\workspace\\puppetlabs-motd\\" }' | bundle exec ruby .\spec\fixtures\modules\provision\tasks\vmpooler.rb
-# linux
+# bash / zshell ...
  echo '{ "platform": "ubuntu-1604-x86_64", "action": "provision", "inventory": "/home/tp/workspace/puppetlabs-motd/" }' | bundle exec ruby spec/fixtures/modules/provision/tasks/vmpooler.rb
 ```